 The lead sponsor for Vida Americana: Mexican Muralists Remake American Art, 1925–1945 is the Jerome L. Greene Foundation

-The exhibition is also sponsored by Citi, Citibanamex, its Mexican affiliate, and Delta
+This exhibition is also sponsored by Citi; Citibanamex, its Mexican affiliate; and Delta and Aeromexico.

-Major support is provided by the Barbara Haskell American Fellows Legacy Fund, the Henry Luce Foundation, and the Terra Foundation for American Art.
+Major support is provided by the Judy Hart Angelo Exhibition Fund, the Barbara Haskell American Fellows Legacy Fund, the Henry Luce Foundation, the Terra Foundation for American Art, and the Whitney’s National Committee.

-Additional support is provided by the Garcia Family Foundation and the Robert Lehman Foundation, Inc.
+Additional support is provided by Tony Bechara; Estrellita and Daniel Brodsky; Jeanne Donovan Fisher; the Garcia Family Foundation; the Judy and Stanley Katz Family Foundation; and the Robert Lehman Foundation, Inc.

 Curatorial research and travel were funded by the Steven & Alexandra Cohen Foundation.